Stream valley

 What happens in the stream valley?

-• Canals are becoming narrower and shallower, so that water flows more slowly and is better absorbed into the ground.
+- Ditches are becoming narrower and shallower, so that water flows more slowly and is better absorbed into the soil.

-• We are looking into whether the groundwater level can be raised slightly.
+- We are considering whether it is possible to raise the groundwater level slightly.

-This keeps Groningen dry and makes more water available in the Kop van Drenthe region.
+This keeps Groningen dry and makes more water available in the Kop van Drenthe.

 The approach in the stream valley also helps De Onlanden.
 By retaining water upstream for longer, there is less pressure on De Onlanden.
-In this way, we limit flooding and together ensure sufficient water for agriculture, nature, recreation, and housing.
+This helps us to limit flooding and ensure enough water for agriculture, nature, recreation, and housing.